Home » Small Business Insights » Does a Small Business Still Need a Website in 2026?

 Quick Tip: Stopping Spam

-• 32% believe Google Business Profile has the most accurate information
+• 32% trust Google Business Profile most

 Of course, you benefit from having accurate information across the internet.
 But believe me, it is so easy to make typos.
 Between the places I’ve lived, my businesses, and postal mailing addresses, I’ve had 5 different zip codes in Santa Clarita ALONE.
 Have I made mistakes when typing my business info into online directories?
 You betcha.